 The above cost is lower when you compare with a gas stove too.

 From the above analysis, it is quite clear that higher is the wattage, lower is the cooking time & electricity consumption and more monetary savings.
 We can see that the lower wattage can cost you more electricity bill than the higher wattage range.
 However, you cannot always reduce cooking time by heating the food more.
 It depends upon the type of food you are cooking.
-If your recipe is boiling-based like rice, tea, Maggi, khichdi, etc, you can use higher wattage settings to cook very efficiently.
+If your recipe is boiling-based like rice, tea, Maggi, khichdi, etc, you can use higher wattage settings to cook efficiently.
 But if you are frying something or cooking semi-dry items such as fish fry, chicken pakora, poha, etc, you need optimal settings for wattage as higher wattage may burn out the food.

-Tips to Select the Best Wattage for Induction Cooktop
+5 Tips to Select an Induction Cooktop with best wattage

 - Identify the type of cooking.
 If you are buying it for the general cooking purposes for your family, it is advised to go for the higher wattage Induction Cooktop such as 2000W or more.
 If you are planning to cook fries and semi-dry foods occasionally, it is better to go for an Induction Cooktop with a medium range of wattage such as 1500W or 1800W.
 This will save you more electricity and cost you less money.

 - Check the range of wattage available for cooking.
 Most of the brands provide a wide option to select a particular wattage from the control panel of the Induction Cooktop.
 You should check it well as it might open up large options for cooking various foods.

 - The Induction Cooktop you select, should have a pre-customized cooking option.
 The Philips Viva Collection HD4928/01 2100-Watt Induction Cooktop has options for Roti/Dosa, Stir Fry, Gravy, Slow Cook, Pressure Cook, and Manual selection.
 All these options have a pre-selected range of wattage to ease the cooking procedure.
 With such a facility, anyone can cook the food without prior knowledge.